AMVVLA/c-study/Projects/Chapter5/5.11/README.md

 ### Project 5.11
-Write a program that asks the user for a two-digit number, then prints the ENglish word for the number:
+Write a program that asks the user for a two-digit number, then prints the English word for the number:
 ```
 Enter a two-digit number: 45
 You entered the number: forty-five